Personalized Bennett Storybook — Make His the Hero

 How Personalized Stories Help Bennett Grow

-Social development is complex, and children like Bennett benefit from narrative models of healthy relationships.
-Personalized stories provide these models in particularly impactful ways because Bennett sees himself successfully navigating social scenarios.
+Social development is complex, and children like Bennett benefit enormously from narrative models of healthy relationships.
+Personalized stories provide those models in particularly impactful ways, because Bennett sees himself successfully navigating social scenarios — making the modeling personal rather than abstract.

-Stories naturally involve relationships: family bonds, friendships, encounters with strangers, even relationships with animals or magical beings.
-Each interaction teaches Bennett something about how connections work—trust built over time, conflicts resolved through communication, differences celebrated rather than feared.
+Stories naturally involve relationships: family bonds, friendships, encounters with strangers, even bonds with animals and magical beings.
+Each interaction quietly teaches Bennett something about how connections work — trust built over time, conflicts resolved through communication, differences celebrated rather than feared.

 Conflict resolution appears in nearly every story arc.
-Story-Bennett might argue with a friend, face misunderstanding with a parent, or encounter someone who initially seems like an enemy.
-Watching how story-Bennett handles these conflicts—with patience, with words, with eventual understanding—provides Bennett with scripts for real-life disagreements.
+Story-Bennett might argue with a friend, face a misunderstanding with a parent, or meet someone who initially seems like an enemy.
+Watching how story-Bennett handles these conflicts — with patience, with words, with eventual understanding — provides Bennett with scripts for real-life disagreements.

-Cooperation is modeled extensively in children's stories.
+Cooperation is modeled extensively.
 Story-Bennett rarely succeeds alone; friends, family, and even reformed antagonists contribute to victory.
-This teaches Bennett that seeking help is strength rather than weakness, and that including others creates better outcomes than going solo.
+That narrative pattern teaches Bennett that asking for help is strength rather than weakness, and that including others creates better outcomes than going it alone.

 Boundary-setting also appears in age-appropriate ways.
 Story-Bennett might say "no" to something uncomfortable, assert his needs clearly, or ask for space when overwhelmed.
-These models are invaluable for teaching Bennett that his boundaries deserve respect.
+These models are invaluable in teaching Bennett that his boundaries deserve respect — and so do other people's.

 What Makes Bennett Special